UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 landing page with modified call to action

 Lydia liked it much better, and both Dave and Lydia felt good about where it landed.
-The page looked great, on brand, and served its purpose perfectly.
+The page looked great, on brand, and served its purpose well.

 But where does personal preference factor in?
-Should Lydia’s preference for avoiding orange really steer the direction of the project?
+Should Lydia’s preference against orange really steer the direction of the project?
 Here’s one more example, taking this into account.

 3. Dave factors in personal preference.